 People are as safe and healthy as possible, attending appointments and accessing healthcare support.
-People are protected as care staff know their needs, know what to look out for and how to raise concerns if they suspect someone's well-being is compromised.
+Care staff know the needs of people, know what to look out for and how to raise concerns if they suspect someone's well-being is compromised.